andrewnaeve/Full-Stack-Docker/README.md

 ## Postgres

 Postgres integration happens through Knex, a query builder, and Objection, an ORM.
-A preconfigured connection can be found in api/src/lib.
-Models can be placed in context.js to automatically place models onto GraphQL's context argument.
+Models can be required in context.js to automatically place models onto GraphQL's context argument.